danielsaidi/TagKit/README.md

 https://github.com/danielsaidi/TagKit.git
 ```

-If you prefer to not have external dependencies, you can also just copy the source code into your app.

 ## Getting started

-The [online documentation][Documentation] has a [getting-started guide][Getting-Started] that will help you get started with the library.
+The [online documentation][Documentation] has a [getting-started guide][Getting-Started] that helps you get started with TagKit.

-In TagKit, you can use the `Slugifiable` protocol to describe slufiable types. `String` implements this protocol by returning itself as the slugifiable value.
-You can then use the `slugified()` function on any `Slugifiable` type to get a slugified value that accounts for spaces, unwanted characters etc.

-With slugified strings in place, we can then use the `Taggable` protocol to describe taggable types.
-Once a type implements `Taggable`, it can make use of all the functionality that the protocol provides, such as adding or removing tags, check if a tag has been added etc.

-Finally, TagKit has a couple of views to list and edit tags.

-For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started].

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples, etc., and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has more information, articles, code examples, etc.